TheMarlboroMan/ambient-device/README.md

 - Q: My picture is sideways!!
 - A: The program does nothing with EXIF data (which stores the way the camera was oriented).
 Please, rotate it manually.

-## BUGS

-- Letterboxing seems to do nothing.

 ## TODO

 - config menu